-Everything I build goes through a simple filter.
+Everything I make goes through a simple filter.
 Would I give this to Arti?
 That’s my daughter.
-If I wouldn’t want my own kid to use it, I shouldn’t make it.
+If I wouldn’t want my own kid to use it, I shouldn’t create it.

 Hello!
 Meet me: Choksi.
-A creative technologist living in New York City where I build calm storytelling technology for children and families.
+A writer and creative technologist living in New York City, where I build calm storytelling experiences and tools for the teams who make them.

 Before that, I earned an Emmy nomination for writing an episode of Daniel Tiger’s Neighborhood, and put away the chairs after one million self-produced comedy shows.
 Everyone paid me in drink tickets.
 I do not drink.
 I do negotiate poorly.

 I’m a Sesame Workshop Writers’ Room Fellow.
-I wrote for Mo Willems, Emily Brundige, Tim McKeon, PBS, Netflix, Nickelodeon, Apple TV, and such and such.
+I wrote for Mo Willems, Emily Brundige, Tim McKeon, PBS, Netflix, Nickelodeon, and Apple TV.
 Those writing rooms taught me kids deserve the same respect any audience does.
 Are some challenged by object permanence?
 Sure.
 But don’t talk down to them.
 And don’t take advantage of them.
 I once asked Mo Willems what the target age for our show was and he shot back, “From birth to death.”
 I loved that.

 I went to work at Kibeam Learning, a startup building a screenless interactive device that reads physical books, launches games, and prompts kids to jump, twirl, and move.
 Neat!
-Working alongside writers, musicians, and voice talent on a technology product, I discovered I love building tools that cut friction so creators can just create.
+I worked in a technical role there, alongside writers, musicians, and voice talent.
+And I found the work I want to keep doing: building the tools that cut friction so creators can just create.

 I also started building my own project.
 Tell Me a Story is an end-to-end system for parents and kids who tell stories together.
 The technology lives on the periphery while the focus remains on the human connections around storytelling.

-I’m not saying TV shows, tablets, VR experiences, and the metaverse shouldn’t exist.
-But I do want more options on the menu.
-Technology rooted in the physical, the real world, movement, our bodies.
-Technology that gets out of the way and makes space for humans to be humans and kids to be kids.
+My goal is technology that gets out of the way.
+Products and experiences rooted in the physical, the real world, movement, our bodies.
+The kind that makes space for humans to be humans, and kids to be kids.

 Writers Guild of America · The Animation Guild · Children’s Media Association